About the U.S. Epigraphy Project...

 The Project currently provides web access to a database of about 3,500 inscriptions written in the languages of the Roman empire during the period covered by the two major corpora of Greek and Latin inscriptions (IG and CIL, ca. 800 BCE – 700 CE) through browsing by collection and publication and by searching various categories of metadata (language, date, origin, type, material) and bibliographic information.
 The database currently registers some 2200 inscriptions written in Latin, 850 written in Greek, 41 Greek written in Cypriot, 29 in Punic or Phoenician, 22 Etruscan, and a few each in the categories of “undetermined”, transliterated (Greek texts in Latin script and Latin texts in Greek characters), Hebrew, and Raetic.
 A growing digital corpus of the collection presents EpiDoc editions and English translations of about 1200 Latin inscriptions and more than 500 Greek texts, and provides some 2400 images of the objects registered by the Project, each of which is identified by a unique USEP number based upon its current location.

-Since 2014 the Project has operated with a simple organizational structure comprising an Executive Committee consisting of the Director (John Bodel), the Project Manager (Scott DiGiulio) and the Project Technical Supervisor (Elli Mylonas), who collectively oversee the work of an evolving team of graduate and undergraduate encoders and, for specific tasks, occasionally a student or Brown staff software developer.
+Since 2014 the Project has operated with a simple organizational structure comprising an Executive Committee consisting of the Director (John Bodel), the Project Manager (Scott DiGiulio) and the Project Technical Supervisor (Elli Mylonas).
+In 2023 the position of Chief Encoder (Sophia Papandonatou) was added to this core group.
+Collectively the Executive Committee oversees the work of an evolving team of graduate and undergraduate encoders and occasional volunteer contributors to the Project.

 Further information about any of the materials registered by the Project, which include nearly 300 paper squeezes of Greek inscriptions from (mostly) Attica and the Greek cities of Asia Minor, may be sought directly from the Project staff at: